eslupmi/impulse/docs/content/config_file.md

 #### task_management.template_files.summary

+!!! warning
+    Deprecated and will be removed in `v4.0.0`

 - **description:** path to the custom template file that defines the format of task summary
 - **type:** string
 - **default value:** `./templates/<task_management.type>_summary.j2`

 #### task_management.template_files.description

+!!! warning
+    Deprecated and will be removed in `v4.0.0`

 - **description:** path to the custom template file that defines the format of task description
 - **type:** string